 |MPAA||Motorcar Parts of America, Inc.||$1,879||1,594:1|

-For companies with more than one CEO during the year, the highest paid CEO is included in the database.
-Pay ratio data and median employee pay are displayed as disclosed by each company’s proxy statement.
-Pay ratios may not equal the displayed CEO’s total compensation due to differing company methodologies in calculating pay ratios.
+NOTE: For companies with more than one CEO during the year, the highest-paid CEO is included in the database.
+Pay ratio between CEO pay and median employee pay are displayed as disclosed by each company’s proxy statement.
+The CEO pay ratio may not equal the displayed CEO’s total compensation due to differing company methodologies in calculating pay ratios.